derbyjs/derby/index.md

     collection.documentId.documentProperty

 LiveDB Mongo will add `_type`, and `_v` properties to Mongo documents for internal use.
 It will strip out these properties as well as `_id` when it returns the document from Mongo.
 If a document is an object, it will be stored as the Mongo document directly.
-If it is another type, it will be nested under a property on the Mongo document caleld `_data`.
+If it is another type, it will be nested under a property on the Mongo document called `_data`.

 It is not possible to set or drop an entire collection, or get the list of collections via the Racer API.